Chloé Fall/Winter 2026 Look 1

 Chloé Fall/Winter 2026 Look 51

-At the same time, the collection introduces heavier materials that anchor these softer textures.
+The collection pairs heavier materials that anchor these softer textures:

 • Leather trousers